jamigit/meal-planner/README.md

   id: string,           // Unique identifier
   meals: Recipe[],      // Array of selected recipes (max 4)
   notes: string,        // Optional notes about preferences
+  name: string,         // Optional custom name for the plan
-  isCurrent: boolean,   // Whether this is the active plan
+  is_current: boolean,  // Whether this is the active plan
-  createdAt: string     // ISO timestamp
+  created_at: string    // ISO timestamp
 }
 ```